 WHY DO I BEHAVE LIKE THIS?
 TELLING ANOTHER STORY BY FINDING OTHER CAUSES AND REASONS

-One of the programs we are working on is the role of the ways to explain the events characteristic of the systemic psychotherapy on the therapeutic change.
+One of the programs we are working on is the role of the ways to explain the events. characteristic of the systemic psychotherapies, on the therapeutic change.

 A FASCINATING HYPOTHESIS IN SEARCH OF EMPIRICAL VALIDATION

 All psychotherapeutic models must develop experiences, methods, strategies of intervention and solutions which are able to help individuals, couples and families to tell another story about themselves and the events of their lives.
 It is not possible to change our past experience.
 What we can and must change is how we tell the stories about ourselves and our past.
 Building new narratives, opening up new points of view that the “dominant narratives” obscure, help overcome problems and symptoms.

 But how can our clients construct a different perception, even emotional, of the events of their life and their past?